 Mini Aussiedoodle Temperament

-Now let’s focus on the basic traits of the breed itself.
+Now that we've looked at the Mini Aussiedoodle's parent breeds, let’s focus on the basic traits of the breed itself.

 What kind of behavior can you expect from a Mini Aussiedoodle?
 Are they energetic?
 Stubborn?
 Obedient?
 Intelligent?

 Let’s find out!